KenKundert/nestedtext/README.rst

 `StrictYAML <https://hitchdev.com/strictyaml>`_.
 However, *StrictYAML* tries to maintain compatibility with *YAML* and so inherits much of its complexity.

-*Udif* was inspired by *YAML*, but eschews its complexity.
+*NestedText* was inspired by *YAML*, but eschews its complexity.
 It supports only a limited number of types and has a very simple set of rules that make up the format.

 Quick Start